TaxBit has helped thousands of taxpayers automate and file their cryptocurrency taxes.

 There has been much debate whether assets held on a foreign virtual currency exchange are required to be reported on FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR).

 Some users wish to amend prior year tax returns to account for their cryptocurrency activity.
-TaxBit includes prior year tax forms to lessen the burden of taxpayer’s backfiling to be retroactively tax compliant.
+TaxBit wants to lessen the burden of being retroactively tax compliant.

 Cryptocurrency traders by nature are security and privacy oriented.